 While adopting a dog from a local rescue shelter is not usually free, it definitely won’t cost you $500 or more.
 The typical cost range, which is often called a “rehoming fee,” is typically anywhere from $25 to $300.

-Plus, if you adopt an adult dog rather than a puppy, they may have already had their spaying/neutering, which can really keep new pet costs down.
+Plus, if you adopt an adult dog rather than a puppy, they may have already had their spaying/neutering.
+This can really keep new pet costs down.

 They might also have had dog obedience training, which would mean you may not have to pay for an obedience class to train your new pet dog.

-Don’t forget that the cost of your dog is not just how much it is to buy him.
-He will need insurance, a collar and leash, a bed, a crate, a puppy playpen, bowls.
+Still, don’t forget that the cost of your dog is not just how much it is to buy him.
+He will need insurance, a collar or harness and leash, a bed, a crate, a puppy playpen, bowls.
 Not to mention the weekly bills for a good quality food.

-Many shelters also have lower cost pet items for sale to help the shelter raise some money (shelters that do this are selling pet items donated from people who have lost or turned in their pet dog).
+Many shelters also have lower cost pet items for sale to help the shelter raise some money.
+Typically, shelters that do this are selling pet items donated from people who have lost or turned in their pet dog.

 So you might be able to get some great supplies for your new pet dog for less than you would pay by shopping at a regular pet store.